nclarius/floating-tiles/README.md

 ### Known issues

 - When using the Minimize All plasmoid, windows that had already been minimized automatically will be unwantedly restored.
-- Overlap prevention may not be properly applied when loading windows foom a previous session on startup.
+- Overlap prevention may not be properly applied when loading windows from a previous session on startup.

 ## Small Print